John R. Countryman: Personal life and death

 Countryman's first wife was a French native whom he met during his tour in Istanbul; they were divorced before he started his tour in Libya in 1971.
 He met his second wife, Illona Zwolski Vachon, during his tour in Libya; she was working as a secretary at the U.S. Embassy in Benghazi.
 They married in Malta.
 Illona later became a senior analyst for the United States Agency for International Development.
-The couple had one daughter, Vanessa Countryman, who is currently Secretary of the U.S. Securities and Exchange Commission (SEC).
+The couple had one daughter, Vanessa Countryman, who has served as Secretary of the U.S. Securities and Exchange Commission (SEC).

 Countryman spoke about his diplomatic experiences to students at his high school alma mater during that school's annual Career Day.
 He was inducted into the Xavier High School Hall of Fame in 2010, sixty years after his graduation.

-Countryman died of pneumonia in Loudoun, Virginia, on December 14, 2024, at the age of 91.
+Countryman died of pneumonia in Loudoun, Virginia, on December 14, 2024, six weeks before his 92nd birthday.